akaFACET/BusSchedule/README.md

 ## BusSchedule
 This is android sample app for finding the schedule of suburban buses. (in Republic of Belarus)

+**UPDATE**
+**Recently, Yandex has stopped updating the schedule for most suburban bus stops.
+In this regard, the application has become useless**

 [GET .APK](https://github.com/akaFACET/BusSchedule/raw/master/app/release/app-release.apk)

 ## Using: